dimikout3/ConvCAOAirSim/appNavigate/README.md

 # Navigate #

 An app developed for providing a predetermined path to the UAVs.
-Used mainly for reproducing experiments for debuging purposes
+Used mainly on reproducing experiments for debuging purposes

 # Specific App Instructions #

-to be provided
+### 1. Dependencies
+In order to run this application you will nee a number of pickle objects.
+Each pickle object corresponds to a UAV and it is a list which element is an airsim multirotor [state](https://microsoft.github.io/AirSim/apis/).
+The UAV will move to all the positions  described in the aforementioned multirotor state list sequentially.

+### 2. Run
-# Run #
+Run the script

-Copy and paste the pickle states in the folder.
-Update the naming in the the MultiAgent.py script.
-Run
 ```
-$ python MultiAgent.py
+$ python navigate.py
 ```